zal-ghiffari/Pluto-Polygraph/README.md

 2. Hardware :
 - Device Laptop or Personal Computer.
 - Neurosky Mindwave Headset.
-- Mouse (I/O).
-- Monitor (I/O).
-- Keyboard (I/O).
+- I/O (Mouse, Monitor, Keyboard).
 3. Skills :
-- Have an understanding of computer and web interfaces.
-- Have an understanding of the polygraph process or lie detector in general.
+- Have an understanding of **computer and web interfaces, polygraph process or lie detector in general, and interview or interrogation process**
-- Have an understanding of the interview or interrogation process, as well as the general examination process.

 # Installation
 1. Python <br />